Ahiraf/MERN_Basics/01_Node/11_ServerStatus/README.md

-Node.js HTTP Server: Basic Implementation
+# **Node.js HTTP Server: Basic Implementation**
 This project demonstrates how to create a simple web server using the built-in http module in Node.js.
 It covers setting up a hostname, a port, and sending HTML responses to a client.

-🛠 Core Concepts
+## 🛠 Core Concepts
-1. The http Module
+**1. The http Module**
 Unlike external packages, the http module is built-in to Node.js.
-You do not need to run npm install to use it; you simply require it at the top of your script.
+No need to run npm install to use it;

-2. Creating the Server
+**2. Creating the Server**
-The http.createServer() method turns your computer into an HTTP server.
+The http.createServer() method turns the computer into an HTTP server.
 It takes a callback function with two critical objects:

 req (Request): Information coming from the user/client.

 res (Response): Information the server sends back to the user.

-📝 Code Breakdown
+## 📝 Code Breakdown
 Server Configuration
 We define where the server will live: